Dudley Castle: Early modern

-In 1532 another John Sutton inherited the castle but after having money problems was ousted by a relative, John Dudley, later Duke of Northumberland, in 1537.
+In 1532, another John Sutton inherited the castle but after having money problems, he was ousted by a relative, John Dudley, later Duke of Northumberland, in 1537.
 John Dudley was the great-grandson of John Sutton, 1st Baron Dudley and had risen to prominence during the reign of Henry VIII.
 Starting around 1540, a range of new buildings were erected within the older castle walls by him.
-The architect was William Sharington and the buildings are thus usually referred to as Sharington Range.
+The architect was William Sharington and the buildings are thus usually referred to as the Sharington Range.
 According to Historic England, the Sharrington Range represents "one of the earliest known examples of the influence of the Italian Renaissance on the secular architecture of the West Midlands."
 John Dudley was executed in 1553 for his attempt to set Lady Jane Grey on the throne of England.

 The castle was returned to the Sutton family by Queen Mary, ownership being given to Edward Sutton.
-The castle was visited by Queen Elizabeth I in August 1575 and was considered as a possible place of imprisonment for Mary, Queen of Scots.
-However, the Sutton family were not destined to hold the castle for much longer and Edward Sutton's son, Edward Sutton III was the last of the male line to possess the property.
+The castle was visited by Queen Elizabeth I in August 1575 and was considered a possible place of imprisonment for Mary, Queen of Scots.
+However, the Sutton family were not destined to hold the castle for much longer and Edward Sutton's son, Edward Sutton III, was the last of the male line to possess the property.
 In 1592, this Edward sent men to raid the property of Gilbert Lyttelton, carrying away cattle which were impounded in the Castle grounds.
 Financial difficulties continued to mount, however, until Edward Sutton III solved the problem by marrying his granddaughter and heir, Frances Sutton, to Humble Ward, the son of a wealthy merchant.

 Civil War

-During the First English Civil War the castle was held by a Royalist garrison commanded by Colonel Thomas Leveson, a local Catholic who was later one of only 25 former Royalists listed by Parliament in 1651 as subject to 'perpetual banishment and confiscation.'.
+During the First English Civil War, the castle was held by a Royalist garrison commanded by Colonel Thomas Leveson, a local Catholic who was later one of only 25 former Royalists listed by Parliament in 1651 as subject to 'perpetual banishment and confiscation.'.
 It was besieged by Parliamentary forces in 1644 and finally surrendered to forces led by Sir William Brereton on 13 May 1646.
-The castle was partly demolished to prevent it being used again and the present ruined appearance of the keep results from this decision.
-However some habitable buildings remained and were subsequently used occasionally by the Earls of Dudley although by this time they preferred to reside at Himley Hall, approximately four miles away, when in the Midlands.
+The castle was partly demolished to prevent it from being used again and the present ruined appearance of the keep results from this decision.
+However, some habitable buildings remained and were subsequently used occasionally by the Earls of Dudley, although by this time they preferred to reside at Himley Hall, approximately four miles away, when in the Midlands.